cokrzys/Geospatial-Predictive-Modeling/articles/File_and_Directory_Naming_Conventions.md

   * Filenames are "stickier" than directories
 * Avoid renaming source data just for convention
 * Filenames should stand alone
-* Guidelines only
+* Guidelines over rigid consistency

-  * Don't worry about breaking your own rules
+## One Convention